pmcgurk/FRIDGES/Documents/Report.md

 ## Choice

 We have chosen to go for the Raspberry Pi 2.
 The reason we chose a RPi over an Arduino was that we needed the higher performance that the RPi line offers in order to serve our web pages and do the barcode scanning in software.
 Furthermore we wanted internet connectivity and we felt this would be easier to achieve in the Linux based Pi.
 The reason we chose to use the model 2 instead of the model A was the better connectivity for peripherals in terms of USB ports and available GPIOs, with the higher performance an added bonus.

+# Software Design
+## Operating System
+[Raspbian](https://www.raspbian.org/) is a Linux Debian-based operating system which is designed to run on a Raspberry Pi.
+It optimizes full power of the Linux desktop environment for the Raspberry Pi's hardware.
+It allows us to focus on writing the functionality of the software that is unique to our smart fridge, leveraging the rich software ecosystem of 35000 packages that are offered by Raspbian to implement some of the more "standard" technologies such as the web server.
+## Accessing the hardware
+[RPi.GPIO](https://pypi.python.org/pypi/RPi.GPIO) is a library that allows high level access to the GPIOs on the board through python bindings.
+Since we currently do not have plans to utilize the hardware SPI, I2C, or PWM functionalities we are not limited by the fact that RPi.GPIO does not support these.
+If we choose to use any of these functionalities then we can implement them in C and call down from python fairly easily.

+## Web server
+### Why use a web server?
+Most of the functionality of our project requires us to have an interface to the fridge to administrate and view information.
+We have chosen to go with a web-based approach, with the RPi itself hosting the web server.
+Going with this approach allows us to write the client application once and access it from a phone or a desktop without having to write client applications directly for each.
+### Technology stack
+Since the RPi.GPIO library provides access to the GPIOs via Python, we thought it prudent to serve the dynamic content of our application from Python also.
+We will achieve this using the [Flask](http://flask.pocoo.org/) framework.
+Flask features a web server and a templating engine to allow us to write static HTML with wildcards that allow us to dynamically insert relevant data.
+Although none of us have had any experience with this technology before, we thought it was a natural fit and do not anticipate much trouble in utilizing it.
+## Temperature Measurement
+## Barcode Scanning
+## Touchscreen Interface